j-ew-s/study-dotnet-redis-cache/README.md

  }
 ```

 Note that I'll need a key to define our data on Redis.
-Lets add it to our Controller.
+Lets add it to our Controller:

 ```cs
 private readonly string _cacheKey = "BlogPost";